Jade Plant

 Similar to other plants, watering is the essential thing in caring for a jade plant.
 Be moderate while watering this plant.

-Jade plant may start losing its leaves or start showing spots due to little water.
-Over-watering can cause root rot.
+Overwatering can lead to root rot and can harm the plant but it may also start losing its leaves or start showing spots due to little water.

 The best time to water a jade plant is when the top of the soil feels dry to touch.
 Reduce watering to once in a month in winter.